-As we have already explored, the fundamental difference between the inbound and outbound approaches to lead generation is who controls the timing and place of all activity, from consumption of content through to exchange of information.
+As we've already explored, the fundamental difference between the inbound and outbound approaches to lead generation is who controls the timing and place of all activity — from consumption of content to exchange of information.

-In an inbound strategy you, for the main part, let prospects determine these things.
-You allow prospects to discover you when the timing is right for them and by the means they prefer.
-With outbound methods meanwhile, it is you, not your prospect, who (tries to) decide when they see adverts, calls are made or mailers sent, with no knowledge of or care for the prospect's readiness.
+In an inbound strategy you, for the most part, let prospects choose how they engage.
+You allow prospects to discover you when the time is right for them and by the means they prefer.

-The cost profile of a typically outbound campaign will, typically, be short and high.
-This I due in part to the relatively high cost of the delivery mechanisms used (advertising, post or telephone work) and the need to manage the risk of failure - you don't want an unsuccessful outbound campaign running for a long time.
+The cost profile of a typical outbound campaign will be short and high.
+This is due in part to the relatively high cost of the delivery mechanisms used (advertising, post or cold calling) and the need to manage the risk of failure.
+You don't want an unsuccessful outbound campaign running for a long time.

-It is undeniable that outbound methods of lead generation have, generally, become less effective, especially in B2B marketing.
-While the tactics that are synonymous with outbound are not totally dead in the water and still have a place in the B2B marketing and sales mix, inbound has become a much better foundation for B2B growth.
+While the tactics synonymous with outbound are not totally dead in the water and still have a place in the B2B marketing and sales mix, inbound has become a much better foundation for B2B growth.

 Inbound lead generation is cheaper and easier to get started with, is lower risk, and delivers compounding returns that further lower cost over time.
 Creating a strategy for inbound lead generation can be done in-house, or you can outsource B2B marketing strategy services to help you.